 WG ANA Lead

-The WG ANA Lead shall be appointed by the the WG Chair and re-affirmed by a WG majority approval.
-The WG ANA Lead shall be responsible for approving and maintaining a central repository of identifier values in a document as defined in subclause 9.1.2.
+The WG ANA Lead shall be appointed by the WG Chair and re-affirmed by a WG majority approval.
+The WG ANA Lead shall be responsible for approving and maintaining a central repository of identifier values in a document as defined in section 9.1.2 of this document.

 ANA Document